Blockbuster (retailer): Brazil

 In January 2006, Blockbuster Brazil also introduced an online rental service now featuring both DVD and Blu-ray plans.
 There were four Block plans available with prices ranging from R$34.90 to R$79.90.
 The 3-disc plan with unlimited exchanges was R$49.90/month.
 Unlike the U.S. service, there was no in-store disk exchange.

 Movielink acquisition

 On August 8, 2007, Blockbuster announced that it had reached an agreement to purchase Movielink.
 According to the 8-K filing by Blockbuster, the total purchase price was $6.6 million.

 The Nordics

 Blockbuster streaming service is still active in Nordic Countries, offering both unlimited streaming and 48-hour rental of films online.
 Several Smart TVs have the Blockbuster app pre-installed out-of-the-box, and it is available on a variety of streaming devices such as Google's Chromecast.
-The rights to the Blockbuster brand are now in hands of Nuuday.
+In 2020, the rights to the Blockbuster brand moved to Nuuday, and to SF Anytime AB in 2023.